Glossary | Entitle

 - User Access Review (UAR): Review authorizations and permissions across the organization.
 Standard for securing logical access rights and an integral part of any organization’s Identity and Access Management (IAM) strategy

-- (Access) Review: An implementation of a user access review process for a specific part of the organization, defined in a template.
+- (Access) Review: Implementation of a user access review process for a specific part of the organization, defined in a template.
 Conducted periodically

-- (Review) Template: The definition of a review is a combination of reviewed applications and specific groups of users to be reviewed.
+- (Review) Template: Definition of a review is a combination of reviewed applications and specific groups of users to be reviewed.
 Templates can be reused, each instance is a review

 - Reporter: Access review reviewer.
 One of the application or organizational unit managers reviews users' permissions as part of a review